Danypoz1986/MyAiChat-PozGpt-/README.md

 The final APK release is available in the repository for direct installation and testing.

 Chats are sent to a third-party AI via our hosted backend; only profile fields (name, gender, email) are stored in Firestore—no chat PII is persisted.

+For quick testing you can register any email in the format `x@y.z` (fake emails work), or use test@test.test / 123456

 ---